curtiscali/dotfiles/README.md

 # Dotfiles Repo
-Just some dotfiles containing common configurations for linux systems to speed up machine setup
+Just some dotfiles containing common configurations for linux and MacOS systems to speed up machine setup

 ## Plugins to install for Vim
 * Pathogen